Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

 or even completely remove them from the base template via [compile-time options](compiletimeoptions.md).
 Additionally, there are [many built-in ways](modding.md) to extend the note to suit your exact needs.

+## Documentation First
+What's the point of having a powerful tool if you don't know how to use it?
+Lots of time and resources have been put into making sure that this note type is well documented and updated so you can use it to the best of your ability.

 ## Free & Open Source
 Everything here, including the documentation itself, is completely free and open source, licensed under [MIT](https://github.com/Aquafina-water-bottle/jp-mining-note/blob/master/LICENSE).